Ganesh-Jathar-Git/Weather-Bot/README.md

 This is a voice-enabled chatbot that listens to Japanese speech, fetches real-time weather data, and generates smart, AI-powered suggestions to enhance the user experience.

 ## 🚀 Features
 - 🎙️ Japanese voice input using microphone
+- 🗣️ Real-time speech-to-text transcription using Whisper
 - ☁️ Real-time weather info using WeatherAPI
-- 🤖 AI-based suggestions generated via LLM (IBM WatsonX)
+- 🤖 AI-generated suggestions using IBM WatsonX (Llama 3-3-70B)
 - 🌐 Web-based UI using Gradio

 ## ⚙️ Environment Variables